Last updated: June 17, 2026

 Bottom line

 Single mothers do not get approved just because they are single.
-The program looks at New Jersey residency, income, work, school or training activity, child age, citizenship or qualified non-citizen status for the child, and paperwork.
-If CCAP is not enough, also check Head Start, free public preschool, Work First New Jersey child care support, tax credits, and local scholarships.
+New Jersey looks at residency, income, work, school or training activity, child age, child citizenship or qualified non-citizen status, and paperwork.
+If CCAP is not enough, also check Head Start, Early Head Start, public preschool, Work First New Jersey child care support, tax credits, and local scholarships.

 If you need child care fast

-- If you have no safe place to stay tonight, call NJ 211 and ask for shelter and child care referrals in your county.
+- If you have no safe place to stay tonight, call NJ 211 and ask for shelter, child care, food, and local family referrals.

-- If you are on Work First New Jersey or applying for it, ask your worker about child care needed for work activities, job search, training, or employment.
+- If you are on Work First New Jersey or applying for it, ask your worker about child care needed for work, job search, training, or approved activities.

-- If money for food, diapers, rent, or utilities is the real reason child care is hard to keep, use the internal New Jersey emergency guide for other doors to try today.
+- If food, diapers, rent, or utilities are the real reason child care is hard to keep, use ASMOM’s New Jersey emergency guide for other doors to try today.

 Where to start

-Use the official CCAP calculator to estimate whether your income may fit.
-Then apply through MyNJHelps and answer every CCR&R document request.
+Use the official CCAP calculator to see if your income may fit.
+Then apply through MyNJHelps and answer every CCR&R request.

 You are on TANF